-Can you buy and sell Debentures?
+Can I buy and sell Debentures?

 Yes.
 Wimbledon Debentures are freely transferable and can be bought and sold privately via a stockbroker or privately.
 Wimbledon Debenture tickets for single days of The Championships or the entire Championships are also freely transferable.
-Debenture tickets are the only tickets for The Championship that are freely transferable.

-In December, prior to each Championship, the AELTC publish a price list for both Centre Court and No.1 Court Debenture Holders.
-The AELTC buy any spare Debenture tickets and offer any extra tickets required by Debenture holders.
+In December, prior to each Championship, the AELTC publish a price list for both Centre Court and No.1 Court Debenture holders.
+The AELTC buy any spare Debenture tickets and offer any extra tickets required by Debenture Holders.

 What are the benefits of owning a Wimbledon Debenture?

 - A prime seat for each day of The Championships for each year of the Debenture series.
-For No 1 Court this totals 50 seats (10 seats per Championship).
+For No.1 Court this totals 50 seats (10 seats per Championship).
 For Centre Court this totals 65 seats (13 seats per Championship).
 The semi-finals and finals are usually held on Centre Court.
 On Centre Court Debenture seats are approximately at the same level as the Royal Box.

 - Access to exclusive Debenture restaurants and lounges.
-There are separate lounges, bars and restaurants for Centre Court Debenture Holders and No 1 Court Debenture Holders.
+There are separate lounges, bars and restaurants for Centre Court Debenture Holders and No. 1 Court Debenture Holders.

-- Access to debenture holder’s car park facilities.
+- Access to Debenture Holder’s car park facilities.

-Debenture tickets do not have a name or face value on them, and some end up being traded multiple times before the day of play.
+Debenture Tickets do not have a name or face value on them, and some end up being traded multiple times before the day of play.